laravel/docs/passport.md

 #### Redirecting For Authorization

-Once a client has been created, developer's may use their client ID and secret to request an authorization code and access token from your application.
+Once a client has been created, developers may use their client ID and secret to request an authorization code and access token from your application.
 First, the consuming application should make a redirect request to your application's `/oauth/authorize` route like so:

     Route::get('/redirect', function () {
         $query = http_build_query([